-English 10 Honors1 CreditGrade 1040 WeeksPrerequisite: English 9H and/or teacherrecommendation
+Prerequisite: English 9H and/or teacher recommendation

 This course is for the self-motivated and determined student.
 Discussion and class activities move beyond surface level understanding.
 It is a survey course designed to promote critical analysis and knowledge of literary theory.
 Through the study of multiple genres, students will be expected to perform at the advanced level.
 This fast paced and rigorous environment prepares students for success at the AP level and beyond.
 Class requirements will include, but are not limited to, independent research, higher-level thinking and advanced skill in writing.
-This course is NCAA approved.